-The process of hardening off plants involves a transitional period in which plants are left outside during daylight hours only and in an area where they can be shaded and protected from wind and rain.
+It takes one to two weeks to harden off plants.
+For most gardeners, the process involves a transitional period in which plants are left outside during daylight hours only and in an area where they can be shaded and protected from wind and rain.
 They will then be brought back indoors to spend the nighttime.
-The amount of hours that they stay outdoors will be increased gradually over time, as will the amount of direct sunlight they are allowed to receive (assuming that they are plants intended to be grown in full sun).
+The number of hours that they stay outdoors will be increased gradually over time, as will the amount of direct sunlight they are allowed to receive (assuming that they are plants intended to be grown in full sun).
 Indeed, the operative term for the whole process of hardening off is "gradual."

 Is Hardening Off Just for Plants You Start Indoors?

 When most people hear talk of "hardening off," they probably think of seedlings started indoors.
-Indeed, many gardeners in the North start vegetable plants or annual plants such as red salvia flowers from seed on a window sill in spring.
-You should, moreover, even harden off seedlings that you buy from the garden center if they had just recently come from the greenhouse where they were raised, because greenhouse conditions are very different from outdoor conditions..
+Indeed, many gardeners in the North start vegetable plants or annual plants such as red salvia flowers from seed on a window sill in spring, then transplant them into the ground in summer.
+You should, moreover, even harden off seedlings that you buy from the garden center if they had just recently come from the greenhouse where they were raised because greenhouse conditions are very different from outdoor conditions.

 Occasionally, you will also hear "harden off" used in reference to winterizing trees in the fall.
 Used in this sense, you "harden off" a plant by reducing watering in early fall.
 You follow this up by watering the tree again later in the fall.
-Arborists assure us that this regimen will make the tree tougher and render it better prepared to cope with winter.
+This regimen will make the tree tougher and render it better prepared to cope with winter.